leancodepl/corelibrary/docs/basics/app.md

 # CoreLib-based apps

+!!! warning "Outdated"
+    This document is slightly outdated and describes v7 version of the library. v8 revampend some of the things here.

 CoreLib tries to make developing ASP.NET Core-based apps easier.
 One of the goals is to provide common features out of the box (e.g. logging & config) and unify how the app is being composed.
 Here, we describe what is being done and how it affects app structure.

 ## Used libraries